-The most surprising thing about the new OMNY system service starting May 31 isn’t that it’s EMV contactless credit/debit card only, or that Cubic is working with Apple to bring Apple Pay EMV support in June, or even that mag strip MetroCard is hanging around until “at least” 2022.
+The most surprising thing about the new OMNY system service start on May 31 isn’t that it’s EMV contactless credit/debit card only, or that Cubic is working with Apple to bring Apple Pay EMV support, or even that mag strip MetroCard is hanging around until “at least” 2022.

-The most surprising thing is that MetroCard is manually swiped on the new OMNY contactless fare gates (the YouTube video 1:30 mark).
+The most surprising thing is that MetroCard is manually swiped on the new OMNY contactless fare gates (YouTube video 1:25 mark).

 Dear lord, have MTA commuters really been manually swiping MetroCards all these years?
 Living in Japan since the 1980s, I have never manually swiped a mag strip card at a transit gate ever.
-Lots of people don’t like Trump, but let’s make America great again by not manually swiping MetroCards anymore.
+Some people may not like Trump, but let’s make America great again by not manually swiping MetroCards anymore.

-It’s very interesting that MTA and Cubic decided to launch OMNY with standard fare only EMV contactless cards for those who have them, and leave the majority of transit users with MetroCard, which has all the fare options (student fares, discount fares, etc.), until the real MetroCard replacement, OMNY transit card, arrives in late 2020.
+It’s very interesting that MTA and Cubic decided to launch OMNY with standard fare only, slower EMV contactless cards for those who have them, and leave the majority of transit users with MetroCard, which has all the fare options (student fares, discount fares, etc.), until the real MetroCard replacement, OMNY transit card, arrives in late 2021.

 Once the real OMNY card appears is when things get interesting.
 All the different fare types will be supported on a smartcard, real MIFARE cards will be faster than EMV at the gate, smartphone apps from Cubic will be there for credit card linking and recharging OMNY plastic cards on the fly.
-Last but not least, OMNY card can finally be hosted on Apple Pay with fast secure Express Transit, just like Chicago Ventra and Portland HOP coming this summer.
+Last but not least, native OMNY cards can finally be hosted on Apple Pay with faster secure native Express Transit, just like Chicago Ventra and Portland HOP.
 New York is a great city that deserves a great transit system.
 Here’s hoping OMNY helps make that happen.